 Trex Composite Decking

-Trex is a low-maintenance alternative to wood decks.
+Trex is an easy “green” and earth friendly alternative to wood decks.
+Made from recycled materials.
 The materials in Trex decks are a wood and plastic combination.
 This material combination allows for the beautiful look of wood, but in a more contemporary and elegant manner.
 Trex deck contractor customers can enjoy the beautiful appearance of a wood deck without the worry of maintenance of age related wear.

 Trex decks come in a variety of finishes that can match the look of any type of wood.
 Artificial deck materials are more costly initially than wood, but don’t require ongoing maintenance like wood does.
 As installation is complete, what you see is what it will look like for the life of the deck.
 While you should wash it regularly you’ll never have to reseal or refinish it.